520 Heco Wood & Coal Cookstove

 Heco wood cookstoves are manufactured by the Amish in Lancaster County, PA - Amish country.

-The model 520 is a wood and coal burning cooking and heating range built to quality Amish standards with 18 gauge plate steel stove body, and 1/4" thick cooktop with reinforced steel frame.
+The model 520 is a wood and coal burning cooking and heating range built to quality Amish standards with 18 gauge plate steel stove body, and 1/4" thick cooktop with a reinforced steel frame.
 The 520 wood burning stove with baking oven is designed with functionality, and ease of use in mind.
-The firebox door comes in either solid door, or a glass window with a large viewing area, so you can see a first class view of the blazing fire.
+The firebox door comes in either a solid door, or a glass window with a large viewing area, so you can see a first-class view of the blazing fire.
 The oven is also available with a solid insulated door or glass door option for the ability to view your baked goods without opening the door!

 - Photos (39)

 - Extended Info

 Obadiah's is partnering with Heco to exclusively represent the leading edge Amish line of wood and coal burning cookstoves.
 The Heco wood-fired heating stoves with baking ovens are one of the few advanced kitchen cook ranges that provide secondary combustion reburn tubes inside the firebox that are currently available in the North American market.
 The Heco product line of cooking and heating ranges are built with quality USA materials, and are fully assembled and shipped directly from the factory in PA.
 These beautiful wood cookstoves offer everything you would expect on an Amish heating stove, with a 5-year warranty to boot!.
 The Heco has many upgraded features to meet the demands of modern-day cooking.
 The standard porcelain enamel cooktop provides easy clean up for spills while cooking.
 The 420 wood burning cook stove provides the oven cleanout on the front of the stove for easy access cleaning, perfect for tight clearance applications.